mcamur/Stochastic-Pseudo-Star-Degree-Centrality/README.md

 GreedyHeuristic.java: It is the Java source code to run the heuristic approach to identify a good SPS in a given network.

-ClassicalBendersDecomposition.java: It is the Java source code to implement classical/traditional Benders Decomposition approach which has shown to be the best performer among all the algorithms tested.
+ClassicalBendersDecomposition.java: It is the Java source code to implement classical/traditional Benders Decomposition approach which has shown to be the second best performer among all the algorithms tested.